creativityspark/bestpractices/Dataverse/Classic-Workflows.md

 ## Rationale

-- Having naming conventions in place makes the task of chosing names easier.
+- Having naming conventions in place makes the task of choosing names easier.
 - Including the table name at the beginning of the name, makes it easier to identify and select the workflows in the UI.
 - Same applies to the event.
 Is immediately noticeable what's the trigger of the Workflow/Action.

 ## Examples